-EJF is committed to combating illegal, unreported, and unregulated (IUU) fishing as well as associated human rights abuses in the fishing sector.
+EJF is committed to combatting illegal, unreported, and unregulated (IUU) fishing as well as associated human rights abuses in the fishing sector.
 EJF has worked in Thailand on these issues since 2014, engaging in a combination of in-depth independent investigations into these potential crimes, high-level advocacy with Royal Thai Government ministries and frontline enforcement observations of Thailand's fisheries monitoring, control and surveillance mechanisms.

 This report is funded by the Transform Bottom Trawling (TBT) Coalition.
-The TBT Coalition is a global movement of organisations working to tackle bottom trawling and restore our oceans.
-The coalition brings together small-scale fishers, seafood companies, conservationists, local tourism businesses, scientists, managers and fisheries policy experts that are devoted to inclusive, holistic and lasting change.
-Learn more at transformbottomtrawling.org.1
+The TBT Coalition is a global movement of organisations from around the world working to tackle destructive fishing practices and restore our oceans.
+The TBT Coalition brings together small-scale fishers, seafood companies, conservationists, local tourism businesses, scientists, managers and fisheries policy experts that are devoted to inclusive, holistic and lasting change.